Alyogyne, also called Lilac hibiscus, is a remarkable shrub with generous blooming.

 Preferably in spring in a sheltered but sunlit spot of the garden.

-Alyogyne is particularly adapted to growing in pots.
+Alyogyne is particularly apt for growing in pots.

 - If growing in pots, use rich soil mix, if possible even use pure soil mix.